-¹ Here we used the enzyme activity of the crude extract of the cells growing at 80 ℃ and measured at 80 ℃.
+¹ Here we used the enzyme activity of the crude extract of the cells growing at 80 ℃ and measured at 80 ℃. ² Here we used the enzyme activity of the crude extract of the cells growing at 70 ℃ and then measured at 70 ℃.
+3As the enzyme activity of ENO has not been measured, we just used the value in the published model.
 4As the enzyme activity of PYK in the cell crude extract could not be measured due to the heat instability of PEP, we here used the value obtained by measuring the crude extract of the cells extract growing at 80 ℃ at 70 ℃.
-3As the enzyme activity of ENO has not been measured, we just used the value in the published model. ² Here we used the enzyme activity of the crude extract of the cells growing at 70 ℃ and then measured at 70 ℃.

 4. Discussion